cloudxabide/HAL9000/Ollama.md

 # Ollama Experience

-Generally if I am trying to learn something, I find myself trending towards using containers rather than installing "bits" in a VM.
+These days, when I am trying to learn something, I find myself trending towards using containers rather than building a VM (or Baremetal in this case) and then installing "bits" in a VM.

 ## Install Supporting Bits (NVIDIA)
 ```